InDesign’s Data Merge feature is great. This is a video I return to, when I need to use it.

 - Open the Terminal app in your Mac

 - Change to your directory where the file is by dragging its folder into the Terminal window and hit ENTER.
+Perhaps you need the command cd followed by a space and then drag the folder.
+(Tip from commenter Dima.
+Thanks!)

 - Type the following text command and press ENTER to change the file